LawleyClasses/230-spring2017/Schedule.md

 ## <a name="week12"></a>Week 12 (Apr 18/20): Creating Graphics with Code: HTML Canvas & SVG
 While most of the graphics we've worked with up until now have been images created in other programs, it's also possible to use markup languages to draw graphics on the screen.
 This week we'll take a brief look at two approaches for this: the HTML Canvas element, and Scalable Vector Graphics (SVG).

-Your final [group project](projects/project3.md) site is due on Monday morning of this week.
+Your final [group project](projects/project3.md) site is due on Wednesday morning of this week.

 ## <a name="week13"></a>Week 13 (Apr 25/27): Web Server Basics
 We'll talk about how web servers function, and how you can use .htaccess files to modify the way your pages and directories function, including enabling password authentication and creating custom 404 pages.